 Kimi ni Todoke has a 22nd volume, and I really hope that a plot point suggested by the cliffhanger happens, for the sake of my own sanity.

 MICHELLE: Volume 21 was great, if painful, so I am very much looking forward to another installment.

 ANNA: I have around 3 volumes now I need to read to catch up.
 I think I was staying away from the emotional trauma.
 I do love this series.

-MELINDA: I live for this kind of pain.
+MJ: I live for this kind of pain.

 SEAN: Kiss of the Rose Princess 6… I admit I’ve lost track of this series.
 Anna?

 ANNA: What’s going to happen with the Junk Rose Princess and her Four Fake Rose Knights?
 Now that some of Anise’s Rose Knights are powered up even more, will this throw off the dynamics in this fun and frothy reverse harem manga?
 Is Anise’s father really as evil as he seems?
 How does one engineer Rose people?
 How many cards can Anise collect?
 I don’t know but I want to find out!!!!!